Where have the Christian intellectuals gone? When will they return?

 Do you want to understand a society?
 Look at the sum of its dominant ideas.
 That is a society's culture.
 Do you seek to change a culture?
 Teach it to think.

-Those in a given society who think the most and communicate the most, they are the ones who shape the culture.
-Everything else—a society’s moral code, its politics, the things it loves, the way it lives—proceed from its culture.
+Those in a given society who think the most and communicate the most, are the ones who shape the culture.
+Everything else—a society’s moral code, its politics, the things it loves, the way it lives—proceeds from its culture.
 Meaning: from its dominant ideas.
 The new Christian intellectuals are those who seek to understand dominant ideas.
 This is the wisdom, and this is the change we need.

 If you believe ideas matter, then you are in the right place.
 Join with us as we work to equip and become the new Christian intellectuals.
 Our goal: to restore the role of the mind in Christian life, to the glory of God.

 Ideas matter.
 Ideas move history.
 Let our ideas be true.
 And God willing, let true ideas change the world.